-Ensure that you consider the full range of risks associated with delivering your project, including the health and safety of those involved and also risks to project delivery due to changes in circumstances e.g. staff leaving, volunteers dropping out, lack of take up of advice.
+Ensure that you consider the full range of risks associated with delivering your project, including the health and safety of those involved, data protection issues and also risks to project delivery due to changes in circumstances e.g. staff leaving, volunteers dropping out, lack of take up of advice.